 &lt;sup>59Cf.
-Lefkowitz & MacLean Rogers, o.c.; Lefkowitz, M., 1996, Not out of Africa: How Africaentrism became an excuse to teach myth as history, New York, Basic Books; but see Bernal's review of this book, Bryn Mawr Classical Review, 1996, Internet journal.
+Lefkowitz & MacLean Rogers, o.c.; Lefkowitz, M., 1996, Not out of Africa: How Afrocentrism became an excuse to teach myth as history, New York, Basic Books; but see Bernal's review of this book, Bryn Mawr Classical Review, 1996, Internet journal.

-less relevant in the present context, than its specific cultural, religious and linguistic roots in sub-Saharan Africa - which are undeniable, yet probably less far-reaching than claimed in Afrocentrist discourse, and
+civilisation of Ancient Egypt inside the African land mass is less relevant in the present context, than its specific cultural, religious and linguistic roots in sub-Saharan Africa - which are undeniable, yet probably less farreaching than claimed in Afrocentrist discourse, 60 and which by and large